Diwali is one of our favourite times in the academic year, as we love teaching Diwali dance workshops!

 Storytelling through dance:

-In our storytelling workshops we create the Rama and Sita story through an epic dance routine, using the whole class to create the different characters in the story.
-It culminates with the whole class doing a Bollywood dance routine as a celebration, representing the end of the story when Rama and Sita follow the Diva lights and return home from the forest.
+In our storytelling workshops we create the Rama and Sita story through an epic dance routine.
+We use the whole class to create the different characters in the story.
+It culminates with the whole class doing a Bollywood dance routine as a celebration.
+This represents the end of the story when Rama and Sita follow the Diva lights and return home from the forest.

 In our Bollywood dance workshops we start by teaching different Mudras (traditional hand positions).
-Then we teach lots of Bhangra moves to get us really warmed up and get the blood pumping.
+We teach lots of Bhangra moves to get everyone really warmed up the blood pumping.
 Next we teach a Bollywood dance routine for the whole class to enjoy, incorporating lots of the Bhangra moves.
 It will be high energy, fun and always looks spectacular in the end.

 We can also incorporate a Diwali themed assembly into the day.
-Either at the start of the day to introduce the themed to everyone in the school, or at the end of the day where we get each class to perform their Indian dance routine to everyone else!
+Either at the start of the day to introduce the themed to everyone in the school.
+Or have it at the end of the day where we get each class to perform their Indian dance routine to everyone else!

 For videos and more info on our Indian dance workshops take a look at our Bollywood dance workshop page.